Automation Hooks

 Use automation hooks to preserve session context, capture durable outcomes, and reload only the memories that should survive into the next session.

 Snipara keeps the durable logic hosted.
-Hooks, local scripts, and compatibility CLIs form a thin edge runtime that captures local lifecycle signals and forwards them to the hosted automation layer.
+Hooks, local scripts, and compatibility CLIs form a thin edge execution layer that captures local lifecycle signals and forwards them to the hosted automation layer.

 • The edge can observe, normalize, inject, and forward.